-Beer has a long and illustrious history in the Czech Republic with the first brewery known to have existed in 993.
-Pilsner Urquell was created in 1842, being the first pilsner ever made, whilst Budweiser came into being in the city of Budweis.
-Beer is a core part of the country’s national identity, so much so the Czechs are the biggest consumers of beer in the world.
+Beer has a long and illustrious history in the Czech Republic, with the first brewery known to have existed in 993.
+Pilsner Urquell was created in 1842, being the first pilsner ever made, while Budweiser came into being in the city of Budweis.
+Beer is a core part of the country’s national identity, so the Czechs are the biggest consumers of beer in the world.
 The country is home to more than 100 breweries with a combination of big names and micro establishments offering a huge range of styles, so join a Czech beer tasting and discover for yourself what makes the Czech’s beer some of the very best in the world.

 You cannot help but fall in love with Budapest, known as the “Queen of the Danube.”
 Your city tour begins with visit to the vibrant Great Market Hall brimming with vendors selling everything from food to souvenirs.
 The remainder of this tour takes you to both the Buda (hilly) and the Pest (flat) sides of the river.
 As an alternative, hike up to Castle Hill for breathtaking views of the city below.
 Spend your last evening on board cruising around the famed Parliament Building as the city turns on all her dazzling lights.